tsujuifu/pytorch_graph-rel/README.md

+## [**2021/12/20 Update**] Reimplementation by Author
+Thanks to everyone's interest in this project and sorry for missing the original preprocessed data. <br>
+It got lost in my previous lab, and I finally had time to reimplement it 😂. <br>
+I also want to appreciate @LuoXukun for his [nice reply about reproducing](https://github.com/tsujuifu/pytorch_graph-rel/issues/6#issuecomment-615836064).

 # [ACL'19 (Long)] GraphRel: Modeling Text as Relational Graphs for Joint Entity and Relation Extraction
 A **PyTorch** implementation of GraphRel